CISC4080/DP_Knapsack_lab/README.md

     * Write a pure recursive algorithm for this problem in function **Unlimited_Knapsack_recursive**
     * (Extra credits) Implement a pure recursive algorithm in function **Unlimited_Knapsack_recursive_full**, which sets the **chosen** vector to the list of items chosen.
-If you are not working on this extra credit requirement, just keep this function emtpy (don't comment or delete this function from the **knapsack_func.cpp**).
+If you are not working on this extra credit requirement, just keep this function empty (don't comment or delete this function from the **knapsack_func.cpp**).
     * Implement DP algorithm using the memoization approach, in **Unlimited_Knapsack_wrapper**, and **Unlimited_Knapsack_memoized**.